Help support student travel and awards by donating to the Planetary Geology Division of GSA!

 The G. K. Gilbert Award will be considered annually in accordance with the bylaws of the Society.
 The award will be made for outstanding contributions to the solution of a fundamental problem(s) of planetary geology in its broadest sense, including planetary geology, geochemistry, mineralogy, petrology, andtectonics, geophysics, and the field of meteoritics.
 Such contributions may consist either of a single outstanding publication, or a series of publications that have had great influence on the field.
 The award is named for G. K. Gilbert, who over one hundred years ago clearly recognized the importance of a planetary perspective in solving terrestrial geological problems.

-The current nomination deadline for the G. K. Gilbert Award is December 1, 2014.
-Nominations should be sent directly to the award committee chair, and past chair of the Planetary Geology Division, Devon Burr (firstname.lastname@example.org).
+The current nomination deadline for the G. K. Gilbert Award is December 1, 2015.
+Nominations should be sent directly to the award committee chair, Debra Buczkowski (Debra.Buczkowski@jhuapl.edu).
 Electronic submissions are preferred.
-Nominations should include a cover letter detailing the accomplishments of the nominee, and supporting letters from colleagues.
+Nominations should include a cover letter detailing the accomplishments of the nominee, supporting letters from colleagues, and a current CV.

 |2014||William B. McKinnon|